Guide to Cremation Costs in Tennessee 2023

 The cremation process takes anywhere between 2 to 5 hours, depending on the grade of the equipment and the time of day.
 Newer retorts perform faster, and once the retort has heated for the first cremation, subsequent cases will cremate faster.

-What is the best option for setting up an affordable cremation plan?
+What is the best option for setting up an affordable cremation plan in Tennessee?

 You have 2 options.
 You can formally set up a cremation plan with a funeral service provider and deposit the funds.
 Or you can choose to pre-plan without paying by documenting your wishes, signing off a cremation authorization, and securing the funds in a Payable-on-death bank account (P.O.D.).